From blockbusters to bold indies, these are the standout movies lighting up screens this year.

 Celine Song, the Oscar-nominated filmmaker behind Past Lives, returns with a playful, modern love triangle.
 This time, it’s tangled up in money issues and messy millennial dating realities.

-Lucy (Dakota Johnson) is a successful matchmaker who ironically hasn’t found her own match (an “eternal bachelorette” as the film calls it).
+Lucy (Dakota Johnson) is a successful matchmaker who ironically hasn’t found her own match (an “eternal bachelorette”, as the film calls it).
 But things get interesting at a client’s wedding, where she meets Harry (Pedro Pascal), a charming, suspiciously wealthy “unicorn” who feels almost too good to be true.
-Also in the mix is her old flame John (Chris Evans), a struggling actor working the event as a waiter.
+Also in the mix is her old flame, John (Chris Evans), a struggling actor working the event as a waiter.

 Soon, Lucy becomes the target instead of the Cupid, torn between a glittering fantasy and a familiar flame.
 Marvel fans will get a kick out of watching Captain America and Mister Fantastic battle for Madame Web’s heart — but Song grounds the glossy premise with witty insights on financial compatibility and the tug-of-war between idealism and practicality when dating in your 30s.